secretarium/devsuite-typescript/libs/templator/README.md

 # create-trustless-contract

-Initializes a new [Secretarium Trustless smart contract](https://secretarium.com/) project with scaffolding for TypeScript.
+Initializes a new [Secretarium Trustless application](https://secretarium.com/) project with scaffolding for TypeScript.

 ### Usage